Documentation forSolarWinds Observability SaaS

 Add triggers for log groups to be monitored with SolarWinds Observability SaaS

 For each log group that you want to monitor, configure the log events in a log group to trigger the Lambda function.
-If you are using EKS or Cloudtrail, send the logs and traced events to CloudWatch first, then set up your trigger.
+If you are using EKS or CloudTrail, send the logs and traced events to CloudWatch first, then set up your trigger.

 After you complete the configuration, the AWS logs can be seen in the Logs Explorer.